 Mice are small creatures that come out at night when the house is quiet.
-You can have a growing mouse problem and not know it since you may not encounter a mouse unless you head to the kitchen in the middle of the night.
-However, mice leave behind signs that they are around.
+You can have a growing mouse problem and not know it, since you may not encounter a mouse unless you head to the kitchen in the middle of the night.
+However, mice leave behind signs that they are around, which rodent exterminators know how to read.

 The more mice you have, the easier the signs are to read.
 Since you want to catch an infestation early, it’s better to recognize the early signs when there are only a few mice scampering around your house.
 Here are 4 signs that alert you to the presence of these tiny rodents.